 The challenge was related with logistics, supply chain management and inventory management, all elements which are key for retailers.

-Update COVID-19: relatively simple IoT solutions can help retailers ensure safety and compliance.
+Update COVID-19: relatively simple IoT technology solutions can help retailers ensure safety and compliance.
 Retail solutions built around a people-counting sensor, for instance, enable to enforce physical distancing while offering ample possibilities to leverage the data for more retail use cases (sharing store occupancy data with customers, planning staff and putting staff at the service of customers, reducing energy costs, touchless door locks, remote maintenance, several business decisions, etc.)

 Internet of Things in retail: from RFID to IoT